pixelglow/ZipZap/README.markdown

 -------

 * Follow us on Twitter: [@pixelglow](http://twitter.com/pixelglow).
-* Raise an issue on [zipzap issues](https://github.com/pixelglow/zipzap/issues).
+* Raise an issue on [ZipZap issues](https://github.com/pixelglow/ZipZap/issues).

 License
 -------

-*zipzap* is licensed with the BSD license.
+*ZipZap* is licensed with the BSD license.

 Donate
 ------